Of Commerce, Counsel & the Coin

 The managed decline

-The brief closure of the Strait of Hormuz during the Iran conflict makes plain what defence analysts have whispered for a decade: the Navy can no longer reliably guarantee the choke points on which the dollar system was built.
+The brief closure of the Strait of Hormuz during the Iran conflict confirms what defence analysts have whispered for a decade: the Navy can no longer reliably guarantee the choke points on which the dollar system was built.
 Tariff policy in Washington is now framed as the liquidation instrument for the old architecture.

 Who operates the machine